1,2-Dichloroethylene: Production, uses and reactions

 Industrially both isomers arise as byproducts of the production of vinyl chloride, which is produced on a vast scale.
 Unlike 1,1-dichloroethylene, the 1,2-dichloroethylene isomers do not polymerize.

-trans-DCE has applications including electronics cleaning, precision cleaning, and certain metal cleaning applications.
+trans-1,2-DCE has applications including electronics cleaning, precision cleaning, and certain metal cleaning applications.

-Reactions

 Both isomers participate in Kumada coupling reactions. trans-1,2-Dichloroethylene participates in cycloaddition reactions.

-Safety
+Safety and environmental concerns

 These compounds have "moderate oral toxicity to rats".

-Environmental aspects

-The dichloroethylene isomers occur in some polluted waters and soils.
+The dichloroethylene isomers occur in some polluted waters and soils, as the decomposition products of trichloroethylene.
 Significant attention has been paid to their further degradation, e.g. by iron particles.